ilya-ilya/Advance_Wesnoth_Wars/README.md

 - *Updated* Epic Heroes : The Leaders and Heroes (gold & silver crowns) gain an increase of 20% of their attributes, and a small regeneration ability, making them harder to kill.
 They also get the distraction ability, that excludes Zone of Control around for allies, but not for themselves.
 Excluded for Promoted Leaders.

-- *Updated* Learning from battlefield (Passive XP) : Extra XP for all human units each turn (except for the ones not recalled).
+- *Updated* Learning from battlefield (Passive XP) : Extra XP for all player units each turn (except for the ones not recalled).
 You can choose Passive XP for AI separately.

 - *Updated* Learning from healing (Max XP/turn for Healing) : Each turn, Healers will earn 1 XP for each adjacent wounded or poisoned ally, but you can limit the max/turn.